bgveenstra/cs-lessons/computer-architecture.md

-### Bits and Binary Notation
+### Bits, Binary Notation, and Encoding

 Let's look at **how the computer "sees" and stores information**.

 Computers store information in binary notation, as series of `1`s and `0`s called bits.
 Think about what how much information one bit can hold.

-Pair up for 30 seconds and discuss:
+Pair up for 1 minute and discuss:

 1. ... would you be able to tell someone whether you walked to class this morning with only bit (one `0` or `1`)?